My Plenty Of Fish Experience

 I always opted for a busy bar (or similar) for a first date.
 Not only for a drop of Dutch courage, but because there were other people around, creating a ready-made atmosphere.

 My mum liked to know I was safe, so I’d always tell her the who, where and when of my dating adventures.
 Just to put her at ease.
 I don’t think she was entirely comfortable with her daughter meeting up with random strangers.
 I can understand why – can you ever be entirely sure who you’re meeting?
 Safety first people!

 Some men made it clear from the outset that they were in it for sex and sex only.
 Something casual – a brief encounter.
 And were quite blunt about it.
 Intentional one-night-stands weren’t really my style.
 Adopt the Third Date Rule at least!

-With most men, however, they genuinely wanted to meet their forever partner.
-Someone who completes them, who they can laugh with, cry with and share experiences with.
+With most men, however, they were genuinely wanting to meet their forever partner.
+Someone who completes them.

 What happens at the end of your first Plenty of Fish date?

 Do you arrange a 2nd date?
 Share a kiss?
 Go home with your date?